lta-rs/lta-rs/README.md

 - Changed all API to take in `&LTAClient` rather than using a global `LTAClient`

 Version 0.2.1
-- Update dependencies to latest version as of `21 July 2019`
+- Updated dependencies to latest version as of `21 July 2019`

+Version 0.2.2
+- Updated `LTAClient#with_api_key` to create a LTAClient

 ### Todo (excluding bugs from issues)
 - [x] Proper date types using chrono library